spk3077/csec731scraper/README.md

 CSEC-731 Web Scraper Project

 ## Assumptions
+ - **A Unique External Reference contains the domain, resource (path), parameters, port, userinfo (user & password), and fragments of the URI.
+If any of these differ, it is considered unique from another instance**
  - External references listed in HTTP Response headers do not qualify
  - Assignment desires ALL **EXTERNAL REFERENCES** hence filtering by attributes accepting URIs is insufficient...
 The code provides these relevant attributes regardless
- - Collects references located in scripts
+ - Collects references located in scripts, comments, normal text, and attributes

  ## URI Accepting Attributes